alexeymaklakov/D3-CRM/README.md

 # D3ledger CRM Guide

 ### Purpose of this doc
-To help D3ledger team to work with [Hubpsot CRM](https://app.hubspot.com/contacts/5107533/companies/list/view/all/?) in an unified way via simple guidlines.
+To help D3ledger team to work with [Hubpsot CRM](https://app.hubspot.com/contacts/5107533/companies/list/view/all/?) in a unified way via simple guidelines.

 ### Work primarily with companies
 We are interested in companies mostly.
 Companies came in via people so at first, we may add a person.
 However, afterward, we should add her/his company.
 We measure our progress by companies signed/lost, not by people contacted.